 Striped knit shirts were called Italian or Roman shirts.
 A red and white shirt with black Capris certainly looked very Italian.
 Pairing it with blue pants gave a nautical look, like summer clothes on the Italian Riviera.
 To look European was a big deal in the ’50s.

 1950s Jeans for Women and Teens

-1950s blue jeans were made of heavy dark denim and lined with a vibrant plaid flannel that fit high on the waist, wide over the hips, and tapered down to the ankle or rolled up to a wide cuff at mid calf (pedal pusher length).
+1950s blue jeans were made of heavy dark denim fabric and lined with a vibrant plaid flannel that fit high on the waist, wide over the hips, and tapered down to the ankle or rolled / folded up to a wide cuff at mid calf (pedal pusher length).

-Women Wearing Denim Blue JeansAdding decorative trim to pocket openings that matched the lining exposed on cuffs was an extra bit of fashion, too.
-They were only worn for the most casual of at home occasions or on a rustic vacation, like camping.
+Women Wearing Denim Blue JeansAdding decorative trim to pocket openings that matched the lining exposed on plaid cuffs was an extra bit of fun 50s fashion, too.

 1950s Western Pants

 1950s western jeans appeared in the same cut as other women’s slacks, with a tapered leg from hip to ankle.
 The western style came in with wide belt loops (and a western leather belt), white piping on the pockets, and sometimes rhinestone decorations for a fancy Western flair.

 1950s Pants and Jeans Today